soniamartin17/cascading-mef-ev-managed-charging/README.md

 Research team: Sonia Martin (Stanford), Siobhan Powell (ETH Zurich), and Ram Rajagopal (Stanford)

-This research project was funded by Volkswagen and the Stanford Bits & Watt's EV50 Initiative.
+This research project was funded by Volkswagen Group of America and the Stanford Bits & Watt's EV50 Initiative.

-This code accompanies a paper submitted to Nature Communications entitled "Cascading Marginal Emissions Signals for Green Charging with Growing Electric Vehicle Adoption".
+This code accompanies a paper published in Nature Communications entitled "Cascading Marginal Emissions Signals for Green Charging with Growing Electric Vehicle Adoption".

 ## License